Practical Backups with Cloudstic Profiles

 cloudstic backup -all-profiles

-Step 1: Create a Named Store
+Step 1: Define the Store Once

-First define the destination once.
+First define the destination.

 cloudstic store new \